allanwupi/TTGO-DLA-Simulation/README.md

 3. Walk particle randomly until it sticks to the seed (Moore neighbourhood)
 4. Respawn particle and repeat - increase spawn circle radius when necessary
 5. Once circle radius exceeds screen width, spawn randomly outside radius instead
+6. Stop simulation after a set number of particles have aggregated (default: 4000)

+User Interface
+---

+1. Left Button: Switch between greyscale and rainbow RGB565 colour schemes
+2. Right Button: If simulation is running, toggles drawing particle spawns and particle count

 Limitations and Planned Features
 ---

-1. Test out various colour palettes and ways of storing particle lifetime
-2. Add alternative seed configurations, e.g. straight line at the bottom
+1. Add alternative seed configurations, e.g. straight line at the bottom
-3. Implement an algorithm to accurately measure tree size (min and max radius)
+2. Investigate algorithms to accurately measure tree size (min and max radius)
-4. Implement better algorithms for random spawn position as a function of tree size
+3. Investigate options for different spawn positions, as a function of tree size
-5. Add a 'gravity' force that attracts particles towards the centre of mass
+4. Add a 'gravity' force that attracts particles towards the centre of mass

 Note that drawing the trails of the particles slows down the simulation a lot and doesn't seem worthwhile.